evkx/evkx.github.io/content/models/audi/e-tron_gt/RS_e-tron_GT/_index.md

 ### Steering

 Dynamic steering is a standard feature on the Audi RS e-tron GT.
 Dynamic steering varies the steering ratio as a function of driving speed.
-In addition,  rear-wheel steering is a standard feature.
+In addition,  rear-wheel steering is available as a standard feature.
 Rear wheel steering reduces the turning circle when going slow.

 ### Brakes